-Vaccination against infectious bovine rhinotracheitis (IBR) at feedlot entry with a modified live BHV 1 vaccine - Australian data used to register the vaccine RhinogardTM (Zoetis).
+Vaccination against infectious bovine rhinotracheitis (IBR) at feedlot entry with a modified live BHV1 vaccine - Australian data used to register the Rhinogard® vaccine.

-Seven trials with a live attenuated Australian strain of BHV 1 administered intranasally resulted in a significant improvement in growth rate and feed conversion ratio (P <0.05) without a significant reduction in the percentage of cattle treated for all feedlot diseases (P > 0.05) during the first 30 d on feed (Young, unpublished registration data submitted to the APVMA).
+Seven trials with a live attenuated Australian strain of BHV1 administered intranasally resulted in a significant improvement in growth rate and feed conversion ratio (P < 0.05) without a significant reduction in the percentage of cattle treated for all feedlot diseases (P > 0.05) during the first 30 d on feed (P. Young pers. comm., unpublished registration data submitted to the APVMA).
 It is possible vaccination might have had a significant effect on the incidence of BRD, or more specifically, IBR, had these diagnoses been recorded.
-Field observations by feedlot veterinarians support the effectiveness of vaccination at feedlot entry with RhinogardTM in the prevention of IBR.
+Field observations by feedlot veterinarians support the effectiveness of vaccination at feedlot entry with Rhinogard® in the prevention of IBR.
 The onset of activity of this modified live vaccine is rapid, with local production of immunoglobulin A in the upper airways conferring protection against the development of IBR.
-Infectious bovine rhinotracheitis is caused by a single organism, BHV 1, and there is a vaccine that is effective against this organism.
+Infectious bovine rhinotracheitis is caused by a single organism, BHV1, and there is a vaccine that is effective against this organism.
 It is therefore a preventable disease and should be viewed separately to the pneumonia of BRD.
+However, it is likely that sub-clinical BHV1 infections can interfere with pulmonary clearance mechanisms and increase the risk of BRD in the absence of clinical IBR, consistent with the epidemiological findings of Barnes et al. (2014).

-• Mixing cattle during the feeding period - Limited indirect North American data.
+• Mixing cattle during the feeding period - Limited indirect north American data.